Offer Popup Image

 Benefits of Equivalence Class Partitioning Technique

 We have discussed the equivalence partitioning process in the previous section, detailing how it helps organize and streamline testing efforts.
-Now, let's delve into the various benefits of equivalence class partitioning (ECP) to understand why this technique is widely adopted by testers globally.
+Now, let's delve into the various benefits of (ECP) to understand why this technique is widely adopted by testers globally.

 ECP promotes a structured and organized way of designing test cases.